 Note.
-You take into account only 50% (instead of 100%) of the cost of qualified zone property or qualified renewal property placed in service in a year when figuring the reduced dollar limit for costs exceeding \$500,000 (explained earlier).
+You take into account only 50% (instead of 100%) of the cost of qualified zone property or qualified renewal property placed in service in a year when figuring the reduced dollar limit for costs exceeding \$800,000 (explained earlier).

-For purposes of this increased section 179 deduction, do not treat qualified section 179 Gulf Opportunity Zone property, defined next, as qualified zone property (or qualified renewal property) unless you elect not to treat the property as section 179 GO Zone property.
+For purposes of this increased section 179 deduction, do not treat qualified section 179 Gulf Opportunity Zone property, qualified section 179

+Recovery Assistance property, or qualified section 179 Disaster Assistance property, defined next, as qualified zone property (or qualified renewal property) unless you elect not to treat the property as qualified section 179 GO Zone property, qualified section 179 Recovery Assistance property, or qualified section 179 Disaster Assistance property.